Board supervision of executive management

 Duty to inform on extraordinary events

 As soon as the Group CEO or the Group EC becomes aware of any significant extraordinary business development or event, it is obliged to inform the Board of Directors immediately.
-The Board has specific reporting procedures in place for this eventuality.
+The Board has specific respective reporting procedures in place.

 Right to obtain information

-The Board of Directors has complete and open access to the Group CEO, the Group CFO, the Group CRO, the Group Chief Strategy Officer, the Group General Counsel, the Group Chief Compliance Officer and the Head of Group Internal Audit.
+The Board of Directors has complete and open access to the Group CEO and the other members of the Group EC, the Group Chief Legal Officer, the Chief Compliance Officer and the Head of GIA.
 Any member of the Board of Directors who wishes to have access to any other officer or employee of the Group will coordinate such access through the Chairman.
+The Chairpersons may approach the Group EC members as well as further key executives directly should they require information supporting the respective Board committee’s duties.

 Any member of the Board of Directors may demand at Board meetings to obtain information on any aspect of the Group’s business.
-Any member may, in such meetings, request that books and records be produced for timely inspection.
 Outside Board meetings, any member can direct a request for production of information and business records to the Chairman.

 Group Internal Audit